Optimuspime123/ch.at/README.md

 # ch.at - Universal Basic Chat

-Minimalist LLM chat accessible through HTTP, SSH, DNS, and API.
+A lightweight language model chat service accessible through HTTP, SSH, DNS, and API.
 One binary, no JavaScript, no tracking.

 ## Usage